By Steve Beauregard

 Although they may go by slightly different names, depending on the location, the basic flavors offered are: Margarita, Tropical Mojito, Mango, Strawberry Daiquiri, Pina Colada, Blue Ice, Pink Lemonade, and even “Non-alcoholic” for some reason.

 The Excalibur version of the Big Chill is in the Excalibur’s restaurant section, called the Castle Walk Food Court.
 It’s upstairs from the main casino floor.
-I couldn’t find the hours for this location, nor could I for the Monte Carlo location.
+Hours are from 11 AM to 11:30 PM, 7 days a week.

 Lastly, the Mandalay Bay Big Chill Bar is located near the Shoppes at Mandalay Bay entrance.
 It’s the one for you late night partiers, as it doesn’t close until 4 AM.